A cold sore medicine uses proven natural ingredients to reduce the frequency and severity of cold sore outbreaks.

 Q: Are my cold sores contagious?

-Q: Can I use cold sore medicine on genital herpes sores?
+Q: Can I use cold sore medicines on genital herpes sores?

 Q: How many types of herpes are there?